CruxConnect/crux-docs/_ordering/create_order_retailer.md

 ### Request Parameters:

 skus
-: (list) The list of SKUs ordered including the supplier_id, sku_id and quantity per SKU
+: (array) The array SKU objects ordered including the supplier_id, sku_id and quantity per SKU

 purchase_order_id
 : (string) The Purchase Order ID that you provide to identify your order